Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group: Properties of Dwarf Galaxy Candidates in the NGC 2997 group

 \subsection{Luminosity Function}

-In Figure~\ref{fig:LF} (top panel), we show a cumulative LF of the NGC~2997 group constructed with 53 DGCs that we used for the radial number density distribution analysis (Figure~\ref{fig:RND}), excluding three DGCs in the last radial bin, together with M$_{V}$ $\simeq$ --20.65 mag for NGC~2997 itself \citep{1988dVau}.
-The 53 DGCs are at projected distances $\lesssim$ 400 kpc, which is the virial radius of the group, and include all of the previously-discovered members.
-The dashed line in the top panel of Figure~\ref{fig:LF} represents the best-fit Schechter function with a faint-end slope of $\alpha$ = --1.43 $\pm$ 0.02 obtained by fitting the LF where M$_{V}$ $\leq$ --10 mag, as was done in our previous studies, using the non-linear least-square fitting method. {\tjf The shaded region shows the area for M$_{V}$ $\simgt$ --10.2 mag, which is the 90\% completeness magnitude limit of our detection (Section~\ref{subsec:sea}).
-It is noteworthy that the slope of the LF for the faint dwarf galaxy candidates in this area becomes more flattened as the luminosity decreases, indicating that the flattening is at least partially attributed by the incompleteness of our detection for $M_{V}$ $\simgt$ --10.2 mag.} The bottom panel of Figure~\ref{fig:LF} compares the cumulative LF of NGC~2997 with those of NGC~2784 \citep{2017Park}, NGC~3585 \citep{2019Park}, and M83 \citep{2015Muller}.
-Applying the same fitting method, we obtain their best-fit LF faint-end slopes to be --1.22 $\pm$ 0.03 (NGC~2784), --1.33 $\pm$ 0.03 (NGC~3585), and --1.40 $\pm$ 0.04 (M83).
-The faint-end slope of NGC~2997 is very similar to that of M83, while it is a bit steeper than those of NGC~2784 and NGC~3585.
-Compared to the range of --1.9 $\lesssim$ $\alpha$ $\lesssim$ --1.6 typically predicted by $\Lambda$CDM models \citep[e.g.,][]{1999Klypin, 2002Trentham, 2008Springel, 2016Han, 2019PengfeiLi}, the faint-end LF slopes of these galaxies appear to be consistently flatter. {\tjf However, we note that recent $\Lambda$CDM simulations based on different types of stellar-to-halo mass relation, which is still poorly constrained for low-mass dwarf galaxies, have shown that there exists a great uncertainty in the predicted LFs \citep[e.g.,][]{2021Carlsten}.
-It is, therefore, uncertain whether the slope that we measure for the NGC~2997 group is in an agreement or disagreement with $\Lambda$CDM model prediction.}
+In Figure~\ref{fig:LF} (top panel), we show a cumulative LF of the NGC~2997 group constructed with 52 DGCs that we used for the radial number density distribution analysis (Figure~\ref{fig:RND}), excluding three DGCs in the last radial bin, together with M$_{V}$ $\simeq$ --20.65 mag for NGC~2997 itself \citep{1988dVau}.
+The 52 DGCs are at projected distances $\lesssim$ 400 kpc, which is the virial radius of the group, and include all of the previously-discovered members.
+The dashed line in the top panel of Figure~\ref{fig:LF} represents the best-fit Schechter function with a faint-end slope of $\alpha$ = --1.43 $\pm$ 0.02 obtained by fitting the LF where M$_{V}$ $\leq$ --10 mag, as was done in our previous studies, using the non-linear least-square fitting method.
+The shaded region shows the area for M$_{V}$ $\simgt$ --10.6 mag, which is the 90\% completeness magnitude limit of our detection (\S~\ref{subsec:sea}).
+The slope of the LF for the faint dwarf galaxy candidates in this area becomes more flattened as the luminosity decreases, indicating that the flattening is at least partially attributed by the incompleteness of our detection for $M_{V}$ $\simgt$ --10.6 mag.